nchis09/BonoboFlow/README.md

 ## Usage

-The pipeline takes in the fast5 file from Nanopore sequencing technology
+The pipeline takes in the FAST5/POD5 or FASTQ file from Nanopore sequencing technology

 ```bash
 conda activate bonoboflow